 Here we’re sharing basic information on how digital product roadmap works and tips on how to build action plans for different audiences.

-In tech terms, it’s a digital presentation of the product growth that consists of steps (milestones) needed to reach the primary aim.
+In tech terms, the digital product roadmap is a presentation of the product growth that consists of steps (milestones) needed to reach the primary aim.
 In a broader sense, it’s a communication method used by managers for keeping the team and stakeholders involved in the product development aware of the changes in strategy and tactics.

 Note, that strategy planning precedes road-mapping that breaks the product vision down into core initiatives.